-The Fannie and John Hertz Foundation's mission is to focus on supporting graduate students in the applied physical, biological, and engineering sciences for the purpose of solving difficult, real-world problems.
-Harold Newman has long been an active supporter of the Hertz Foundation, serving both as a Board Member and as a generous donor.
-Harold Newman has generously established an endowment to allow the Foundation to support entrepreneurial efforts by Fellows.
+The Fannie and John Hertz Foundation's mission is to focus on supporting graduate students in the applied physical and biological sciences, mathematics, and engineering for the purpose of solving difficult, real-world problems.
+Harold Newman has long been an active supporter of the Hertz Foundation, serving both as a board member and as a generous donor.
+To this end, he has generously established an endowment to allow the Foundation to support entrepreneurial efforts by Fellows.

 Cyclops co-founded with Waikit Lau

 TinyHerds co-founded with Hertz Fellow Brian von Herzen

 Brian von Herzen

 TinyHerds co-founded with Hertz Fellow Floris van Breugel